Sweets from the Indian subcontinent: Kulfi

 Kulfi is traditional South Asian ice-cream.
 It is made using flavored milk that is first condensed and caramelized by slow cooking along with a small quantity of rice or seasonal grain flour; once condensed, dry nut pastes and aromatic spices are added and the mix frozen in small earthen or metal cans.
-This creates a dense form of frozen dessert; it is typically served between −10 to −15 °C when it is easier to spoon and eat.
+This creates a dense form of frozen dessert; it is typically served between −10 and −15 °C when it is easier to spoon and eat.
 Kulfi comes in a variety of flavors such as mango, saffron, pistachios, badam (almond), coconut and plain.
 It is also a street side summertime snack and festive sweet, which food hawkers carry around in a big earthen pot and play a particular horn music to attract customers.
 These vendors are known as kulfiwalla (those who sell kulfi).

 Laddu

 Laddu (sometimes transliterated as laddoo or laadu) is made of varieties of flour, grains, pulses, semolina, regional or seasonal fruits, dry fruits, and other ingredients cooked with sugar.
 These are then shaped into bite-size or larger spheres.
 Laddu is mentioned in ancient Sanskrit documents as temple offerings, and is referred to as ladduka.
 It is popular all over India, is easy to prepare, and comes in dozens of varieties.
 Laddu is often served during festivals, religious ceremonies, or household events such as weddings.

 One example of laddu is Motichoor ka Ladoo.
 It is a sweet food popular in states like Bihar.
 It is made from roasted gram flour flakes which are sweetened, mixed with almonds, rolled into a batter and then cast into mini balls and fried in ghee.
 Every mini ball, called boondi, melts like a fresh sweet.
 The mini balls are combined with aromatic spices and then formed into bite-size spheres, which are called motichoor ka ladoo.
 With each bite, the mini balls distribute a burst of flavor throughout the mouth.
 Other examples include Tirupati laddu, so popular that over a million laddu are distributed every week from a single temple of Lord Venkateswara.